 - Student, intern, and volunteer experiences and projects

 - Preservation, description, and access to analog, born-digital, or hybrid collections

-- Abstract of 250 words describing the session/poster and how it will be of interest to SOA attendees
+- 250-word abstract describing the session/poster and how it will be of interest to SOA attendees

-- Description of 150 words for the printed program
+- 150-words session description for use in the printed program

 - Main contact’s information and any other participants

 - A/V or technology requirements

 Proposals will be evaluated on clarity, originality, diversity of content and speaker representation, and completeness of proposal and presenters.
 We encourage proposals from students*, new professionals*, first time presenters and attendees, as well as individuals from related professions, including those from outside of Ohio.

 Please complete the proposal form by Friday, January 19, 2017, 5 p.m. at https://goo.gl/forms/mC1m8d2rr5XqrGcD2